 Despite the thick cushioning in the midsole of the Highlight Delta, its flexibility characteristics are sufficient.
 The outsole’s deep flex grooves give the shoe the ability to manipulate to uneven surfaces and allow it to be flexible in areas where this trait is needed most.
 Transitions become easier with unbroken rubber on the inner and outsides of the outsole as well.

 One of the main features of the Highlight Delta is its heel cup.
 Meant to provide a stable

 ride, it wraps the foot securely and gives a snug and comforting fit.
-The heel cup also does a good job from keeping the foot from slipping inside the shoe, according to other reviews and user feedback.
+The heel cup also does a good job by keeping the foot from slipping inside the shoe, according to other reviews and user feedback.
 The construction of the outsole further increases the shoe’s stability features by adding more surface area in order to provide more ground contact.
 Within the upper section of the Highlight Delta, runners will find an interior molded heel counter that adds even more stability.
 A firm and thick heel counter is meant to reduce over-pronation by cradling both the heel and arch.
 With this mechanism, Under Armour’s Highlight Delta’s construction successfully locks the foot into the shoe and anchors it to the midsole.

 At 10mm, the offset of the Highlight Delta places it among other traditional running shoes with 10-12mm offsets.
 With a 10mm drop, this shoe is ideal for runners who battle frequent or chronic injuries such as plantar fasciitis

 or tendonitis in their ankles.
 A good point for frequent runners to remember is that shoes with larger drops, such as the Highlight Delta, generally lead to lower injury rates.
 Shoes with lower, and even zero

 drops, are more suited towards runners who seek a more natural feel during their workouts.